Department of Finance

 1

 Finance majors may take ACC 3023 and ACC 3033 in lieu of ACC 3053.
-Students choosing to take ACC 3023 and ACC 3033 can apply the extra 3 hours towards the free electives in part C.
+Students choosing to take ACC 3023 and ACC 3033 can apply the extra 3 hours toward support work in part B.

 2

-Clearing the FACT exam is a prerequisite to enrollment in FIN 3023.
+Clearing the FACT exam is a prerequisite to enrollment in FIN 3023 and FIN 3033.

 3